 As with any such event, there will be the usual marketing tie-ins fans have come to expect, such as a slipcase edition, a poster, and so on.
-But something fans might not expect is also heading their way: A new issue of "Crisis on Infinite
+But something fans might not expect is also heading their way: A new issue of "Crisis on Infinite Earths."

-“Crisis" writer Marv Wolfman told the Comic Wire Wednesday that the new story, "a missing chapter, set between issues four and five," would hit the stands about the same time as the new compilation of the series.
+"Crisis" writer Marv Wolfman told the Comic Wire Wednesday that the new story, "a missing chapter, set between issues four and five," would hit the stands about the same time as the new compilation of the series.

 "It should be a lot of fun, I'm having a ball with it," Wolfman said.